Franz Werfel: Death

 Franz Werfel died of heart failure in Los Angeles in 1945 and was interred there in the Rosedale Cemetery.
 However, his body was returned in 1975 to Vienna for reburial in the Zentralfriedhof.

+Conversion to Catholicism

+According to John J. Devlin, pastor of Saint Victor Parish in West Hollywood, Franz Werfel received baptism on his deathbed from a German priest.
+The matter, however, was not made public out of consideration for his Jewish father and mother.